atinfo/awesome-test-automation/java-test-automation.md

 * [Gradle Allure Plugin](https://github.com/d10xa/gradle-allure-plugin) - 3rd-party Gradle Allure Plugin allows you to integrate Allure into spock, testing and junit tests.
 * [ExtentReports](http://relevantcodes.com/extentreports-for-selenium/) - HTML reporting library for .NET and Java which is extremely easy to use and creates beautiful execution reports.
 It shows test and step summary, test steps and status in a toggle view for quick analysis.
 * [ReportNG](http://reportng.uncommons.org/) - ReportNG is a simple HTML reporting plug-in for the TestNG unit-testing framework.
+* [Zafira](http://qaprosoft.github.io/zafira/) - Zafira is central automation reporting system that is build on the top of Java Spring Framework.
+It dramatically increases the transparany of test automation results and provides better undestanding of product quality.

 ## Documentation generation